simonelnahas/simonelnahas.com/posts/why-clojure.md

-In deciding the tech stack of a startup there are more considerations to take into account than what made myself productive.
+In deciding the tech stack of a startup there are more considerations to take into account than what made me productive.

-As mentioned earlier one of the reasons I wanted to learn Clojure was because it was a top paying technology.
-But at the same time one might argue that this is exactly why I shouldn't base my startup on it.
+As mentioned earlier one of the reasons, I wanted to learn Clojure was because it was a top paying technology.
+But at the same time, one might argue that this is exactly why I shouldn't base my startup on it.
 Since we will pay a premium for hiring Clojure developers.
-But that would be faulty reasoning, since people are not equally productive in all languages.
+But that would be faulty reasoning since people are not equally productive in all languages.
 Programming languages vary in power and so even though we would potentially pay more for a Clojure programmer it